AdobeDocs/experience-manager-65.en/help/journey-headless/author/overview.md

 Documentation journeys show you how AEM solves a business problem by providing a narrative that guides you through complex, interrelated processes and features.
 A journey illustrates how multiple features work together to serve a single business need.

-As such journeys are designed to stand on their own.
-However a number of them can be related to each other.
+As such, journeys are designed to stand on their own.
+However, several them can be related to each other.
 Check out these additional journeys for more information on how AEM's powerful features work together.

 * [AEM Headless Translation Journey](/help/journey-headless/translation/overview.md) - This documentation journey gives you a broad understanding of headless technology, how AEM serves headless content, and how you can translate it.
-* [AEM Headless Developer Journey](/help/journey-headless/developer/overview.md) - Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to leverage them on your first development project.
+* [AEM Headless Developer Journey](/help/journey-headless/developer/overview.md) - Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to use them on your first development project.
 * [Headless Architect Journey](/help/journey-headless/architect/overview.md) - Start here for an introduction to the powerful, and flexible, headless features of Adobe Experience Manager, and how to model content for your project.
 * [AEM technical documentation](https://experienceleague.adobe.com/docs/experience-manager-65.html) - If you already have a firm understanding of AEM and headless technologies, you may want to directly consult our in-depth technical docs.
   * An [Introduction to AEM as a Headless CMS](/help/sites-developing/headless/introduction.md)